simongbarnes/nc-news/README.md

 It can be found at https://coruscating-pixie-552827.netlify.app

-It's a React app which calls an Express Node.js API, accessing a PostGres database.
+It's a React app, styled with Tailwindcss, which calls an Express Node.js API, accessing a PostGres database.

 How to use the app: